P1

 Our approach

-In recent years, several experimental methods have been developed to systematically map the chromatin environment of individual cells, and quantify the gene expression levels of transcription factors.
-This allows us to build data-driven models that explain the role of these proteins in cellular decision-making.
+In recent years, technology has been developed to systematically map the chromatin landscape of individual cells, and quantify the levels of transcription factors.
+This allows us to build data-driven models that explain the role of these key players in cellular decision-making.

-In our research group, we apply such experimental methods (specifically, single-cell and single-molecule genomics technologies) to understand cellular decision-making.
-These methods produce large scale data, typically measuring thousands of genes over thousands of cells, molecules, or samples.
-We use these datasets to develop statistical and machine learning models that can explain the relationship between the regulators (transcription factors, chromatin state), and a cell's current or future state.
+In our research group, we apply such technology (specifically, single-cell and single-molecule genomics methods) to understand cellular decision-making.
+These experiments generate massive, complex datasets, typically measuring thousands of genes within thousands (and sometimes millions) of individual cells or molecules.
+We use this data to build statistical and machine learning models that can uncover the relationship between these regulators and a the cell's current or future state.

 p2